cx-language/cx/docs/book/list.md

     // println(list[3]); // invalid index, this would cause an assertion error

-    // Print each element in the list. for var element in list {
+    // Print each element in the list. for element in list {
         println(element);
     }
 }